Get

 Image Credit: Lindasj22, Shutterstock

 With their African Serval DNA, Savannah cats have an increased hunting drive, along with impressive physical ability.
-Savannah cats can jump over 8 feet in the air, making containment a concern due to their athleticism.
+Savannah cats can jump up to about 8 feet in the air, making containment a concern due to their athleticism.

-Large dog breeds, such as the Great Dane, Golden Retriever, and Labrador have an average jump of 5 to 6 feet, while the tiny rabbit has a jump of 3 feet.
-The horse, a large animal, also has an 8-foot jump.
-But comparing the larger sized horse with the much smaller Savannah cat, a jump of over 8 feet is most impressive.
+Large dog breeds, such as the Great Dane, Golden Retriever, and Labrador, have an average jump of around 5 to 6 feet, while the tiny rabbit has a jump of 2 to 3 feet.
+The horse, a large animal, also has an 8-foot jump record.
+But comparing the larger-sized horse with the much smaller Savannah cat, a jump of around 8 feet is most impressive.

 Savannah cats can even jump higher than the average human and the average NBA player—further showcasing the athleticism of the Savannah cat!